wotbrew/silc/README.md

 (with-composite-indexes (db #{:foo :qux?}) #{:foo :bar})
 ```

-_Which attributes to index **must** be decided at the time the db is empty, you change the indexing strategy once entities are created_
+_Which attributes to index **must** be decided at the time the db is empty, you cannot change the indexing strategy once entities are created_

 ### Adding entities